Morel Mushrooms: A Forager’s Guide to the Spring Honeycomb Cap

 Morels are a staple of spring.
 Learn more about this sought-after fungus and how to avoid their dangerous imposters.

-Morels are a type of wild mushroom that grow in spring.
-They are a popular and sought-after wild food, and many people hunt them to eat or sell.
-Their scientific name is Morchella, but they are known by a number of colloquial names, too, including dryland fish, hickory chickens, merkels (miracles), and molly moochers.
+Morels are a type of wild morel mushroom that grow in spring.
+They are one of the most sought-after wild foods in North America, and a small but devoted population of pickers spends April and May with their eyes on the ground, hunting them to eat or sell.
+The scientific name is Morchella, but they go by a dozen colloquial names too, including dryland fish, hickory chickens, merkels (a corruption of “miracles”), and molly moochers.

 What Do Morels Look Like?